Am I In Love? 21 Undeniable Signs You Are

-So are your symptoms signs that you are in love or of something else (hypnosis, anxiety, boredom)?
+So are your symptoms signs that you're in love or of something else (sexual attraction, anxiety, the thrill of the chase)?

 - What does it even mean to be in love?